HenrikBengtsson/port4me/README.md

 # port4me - Get the Same, Personal, Free TCP Port over and over

-_Note, although stable and well tested, consider this project to be under development.
-Feel free to kick the tires using the Bash, the Python, or the R implementations.
-Feedback is appreciated. /Henrik 2023-06-21_

-## Features

 The **[port4me]** tool:

 * finds a free TCP port in [1024,65535] that the user can open